PrathamSoneja/store-assistant/README.md

 1. This software has only a database of 5 products inits database.
 The information of these products is called from a personalized API.
 You can check that out at https://540zfa.deta.dev/docs

-2. The accuracy of answers highly depends upon the detailing mentioned in the product description.
+2. The accuracy of answers highly depends upon the detailing mentioned in the product description in the database.

+## Future Prospects

+Looking forward on integrating large LLM models like ChatGpt once their official api is released.

 ## Contributions